flutter/flutter/testing/scenario_app/README.md

 ## Changing dart:ui code

-If you change the dart:ui interface, remember to point the sky_engine and sky_services clauses to your local engine's output path before compiling.
+If you change the dart:ui interface, remember to point the sky_engine clauses to your local engine's output path before compiling.